textpattern/textpattern.github.io/development/database-schema-reference.md

 ## txp_log

-Contains log entries of page requests (visits) to your website, which are output on the [Visitor logs panel](/administration/visitor-logs-panel).
+Contains log entries of page requests (visits) to your website, which are output on the optional Visitor logs panel.
 Depending on your preferences, you can either log nothing, just referrers, or all requests.
 Old log entries are removed automatically every time you display the visitor logs panel.

 Column | Type | Description
 ---|---|---